apple-juju/ADA_Chilling_Effects/index.md

 ## Chilling Effects : Online Surveillance and Wikipedia Use

 In June 2013, Edward Snowden revealed the extent of mass surveillance in the United States.
-As a result of this, the question arose: Did this news produce a "chilling effect"?
+As a result of this, a question arose: Did this news produce a "chilling effect"?
 In other terms, did Wikipedia traffic for articles on privacy-sensitive topics decrease after the “exogenous shock” of widespread publicity surrounding the surveillance programs in June 2013?

 <img src="\images\surveillance.jpg">